LIQUOR AND BEER LICENSES

 NEW APPLICATIONS

-An entity must complete a new application packet to acquire a new liquor or beer license at an unlicensed location.
+An entity must complete a new application in the licensing portal to acquire a new liquor or beer license at an unlicensed location.

 Once the application is deemed complete by the Clerk’s Office, the application will go before the Local Licensing Authority for approval.